arcruz0/inexact/README.md

-`inexact`: an Rstudio addin to supervise fuzzy joins
+`inexact`: an RStudio addin to supervise fuzzy joins
 ================

 Merging data sets is everyone’s favorite task.
 Especially when dealing